bmaunde/guidelines/erp-magento-integration-guide.md

 #### Customer Data
 ##### Object Name
 For B2C scenarios, the expected object is:
--  **Consumer** for all the customers who will be
+-  **Consumer** for all the customers who will be buying on the e-commerce site For B2B scenarions, the expected objects are:
-For B2B scenarions, the expected objects are:
+-  **Consumer** for the contact persons associated with a company.
+These will act on behalf of the company.
--  **Consumer** for the contact persons associated with a company
+- **Customer** for the companies
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQxMTM4ODgyNywtOTEyMDgyMjcwLC03Nj
+eyJoaXN0b3J5IjpbLTExNjg2MTkwMiwtOTEyMDgyMjcwLC03Nj
 kzMjY0NzgsLTg2NzExNzQ5NywyMTI1OTQxODAyLDE0Mzc5MDM0
 MSwtMzk4Njc0ODk4LDEzNDkwNzU5NSwtMTA0MTc0NDcxOF19
 -->